 Snake Catchers Brisbane takes yours and our health very seriously.
 The current situation with COVID-19 has seen us implement a procedure compliant with federal health and government stipulations.
 You can be sure we will do all we can when attending your home or business to ensure the lowest of risk.
 Call us 24/7 on the number below or if in mobile click the number to call.

 Snake Catchers Brisbane provides numbers for a reliable snake catcher in your area.
 Only snake catchers who provide a 24 hr snake removal service are referred to within the Brisbane and Ipswich and Gold Coast areas.
 These catchers are fully licensed and comprehensively insured and have a minimum 10 years experience conducting snake removal activities.
 Further snake catchers from other localities may be found in our extensive Australia wide directory

 The RSPCA snake catcher referral service is no longer provided through their general wildlife assistance service.
-Call the above Gold Coast snake catchers for assistance.
+Call the above Brisbane and Gold Coast snake catchers for assistance.

-Gold Coast and Brisbane snake removal operators listed here have been referred to by the Queensland Parks and Wildlife Service (QPWS) and the Department of Environment and Heritage Protection (DEHP) for over 20 years due to their reliability and expertise.
+Brisbane and Gold Coast snake removal operators listed here have been referred to by the Queensland Parks and Wildlife Service (QPWS) and the Department of Environment and Heritage Protection (DEHP) for over 20 years due to their reliability and expertise.
 Permits for snake catchers specific to snake removal from homes and buisnesses are issued by this department.